alexlovelltroy/model-deployer/README.md

 When the Flask app is started it returns predictions through the /predict endpoint.
 You can also use the /train endpoint to train/retrain the model.
 Any sklearn model can be used for prediction.

-Use /shutdown endpoint to shutdown the server other API endpoints for GCS storage.
+Use /shutdown endpoint to shutdown the server

+There are also other API endpoints for GCS storage.

 ## Requirements
 - GKE Cluster -Google Kubernetes Engine